 Provide a description of how registered apprenticeship programs are added to the ETPL.

-Registered apprenticeship applications are coordinated by the WFD.
-Once the Board receives notification from the WFD regarding a newly approved registered apprenticeship program, it adds this information into the ETPL.
+Registered apprenticeship applications are coordinated by the TCSG, OWD.
+Once the Board receives notification from the OWD regarding a newly approved registered apprenticeship program, it adds this information into the ETPL.

 20. Implementation of Technology – Provide a description of the technology used